Dan0sz/host-analytics-locally/readme.txt

 Yes, it is!
 CAOS is compatible with several Google Analytics plugins for WooCommerce.

-= I use WP Super Cache / W3 Total Cache / Autoptimize or another Caching and/or Minification plugin.
+= I use WP Super Cache / W3 Total Cache or another Caching and/or Minification plugin.
 Why is it removing analytics.js when I flush my cache? =

 This happens because analytics.js is saved within the 'cache'-folder and for some reason the cache/minify plugin thinks it should be refreshed.
-Change the path where analytics.js is saved within CAOS to a path outside the /cache/ folder (e.g. /caos-cache/analytics/).
+Change the path where analytics.js is saved within CAOS to a path outside the /cache/ folder (e.g. /uploads/caos/).
 This should resolve any issues you're having.

 = WordFence (or another security plugin) is detecting file changes in analytics.js/gtag.js/ga.js.
 What's going on? =